-Some psychologists argue calling emotional difficulties "illnesses" is nonsense.
+Some psychologists say calling emotional difficulties "illnesses" is nonsense.

 Is mental illness real?
 It’s a question as old as the idea of mental illness itself.
-Most famously addressed in the 1961 book, The Myth of Mental Illness, psychiatrist Thomas Szasz argues that the idea of classifying psychological and emotional difficulties as “illnesses” takes away personal agency.
+In the 1961 book, The Myth of Mental Illness, psychiatrist Thomas Szasz argues that the idea of classifying psychological and emotional difficulties as “illnesses” takes away personal agency.
 Instead of holding people personally and ethically responsible for their actions, he contends, doctors attempt to “treat” the person, often with medications.
-Proponents of diagnosing mental illness, on the other hand, argue that mental disorders are as real as physical diseases and diagnosing them allows people to get the care they need.
+Proponents of diagnosing mental illness, on the other hand, argue that mental disorders are as real as physical diseases, and diagnosing them allows people to get the care they need.

 To be clear, nobody doubts the fact that psychological symptoms are absolutely real and that people are truly suffering.
 The question is whether it makes sense to refer to these experiences as “illnesses” in the same way we think about HIV, cancer, or even the flu.

 To fully understand the issue, it's important to consider how mental disorders are diagnosed.
 The bible of mental illnesses is the Diagnostic and Statistical Manual of Mental Disorders—or DSM for short—which is currently in its 5th edition.
 If you were to visit a psychologist’s office, one of the first things that he or she would do is assess your symptoms.
 After a thorough interview, the psychologist would sit down, crack open the DSM, and determine whether your symptoms met the criteria for any of the disorders it contains.